auremoser/web-coding/syllabus.md

 Try to build a prototype with one of these libraries/tools to support your assignment pitch.

 ####ASSIGNMENT
 1. Find some network/graph data or a collection of datasets that you think might compliment eachother, or might reveal something interesting in ensemble.
-2. Write a pitch (a few ¶s) explaining your story and linking to the data.
+2. Write a pitch (< 3 ¶s) explaining your story and linking to the data.
 3. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.

-###10/21/15
+4. Use your practice exercise to defend your pitch with a prototype.

+##10/21/15
 COLOR THEORY: ART, DESIGN, + PERCEPTION

 ####READINGS: